Air Transport Advisory Board

 As Chairman of the BALPA Technical Committee from 1994, he was a founder member of the CHIRP Air Transport Advisory Board and of the Royal Aeronautical Society Human Factors Accreditation Focus Group, which later became the CAA CRM Advisory Panel from which he recently retired.
-He has been Chair of the CHIRP ATAB for the past three years and was appointed to the Charity Trustees in 2013.
+He has been Chair of the CHIRP Air Transport Advisory Board for the past three years and was appointed as a CHIRP Trustee in 2013.

 Jim McKenna - Vice Chairman

-I joined BEA as an engineering undergraduate apprentice in 1974 subsequently gaining a Bachelor of Science degree in Air Transport Engineering through City University.
-My career with BEA, later BA, led to my becoming a licensed engineer, supervisor and then hangar foreman.
-My first aircraft maintenance was, surprisingly, spar replacements and recovering of a Beagle Terrier and defect diagnosis on a Spitfire before moving on to the heavier metal represented by Viscounts, Vanguards, Tridents, BAC1-11 and L1011 Tristars.
-I moved to Boeing 747/Tristar maintenance checks before leaving BA in 1984.
+Jim joined BEA as an engineering undergraduate apprentice in 1974, subsequently gaining a Bachelor of Science degree in Air Transport Engineering through City University.
+His career with BEA; later BA, led to becoming a licensed engineer, supervisor and then hangar foreman.
+His first aircraft maintenance was, surprisingly, spar replacements and recovering of a Beagle Terrier and defect diagnosis on a Spitfire before moving on to the heavier metal represented by Viscounts, Vanguards, Tridents, BAC1-11 and L1011 Tristars.
+Jim moved to Boeing 747/Tristar maintenance checks before leaving BA in 1984.

-I took a Master of Science degree in Air Transport Management through City University in 2001 and subsequently acted as an external examiner at City University London for their Masters degree courses in Air Transport Management and for Cranfield University on some of their Masters and PhD degree courses.
-I was also actively involved in both Human Factors and Safety Management Systems work at CAA.
-My final project was looking into the Regulatory Approach to Recreational Aviation (known as the RA2 report).
+He took a Master of Science degree in Air Transport Management through City University in 2001 and subsequently acted as an external examiner at City University London for their Masters Degree courses in Air Transport Management and for Cranfield University on some of their Masters and PhD degree courses.
+Jim was also actively involved in both Human Factors and Safety Management Systems work at the CAA.
+His final project was looking into the Regulatory Approach to Recreational Aviation (known as the RA2 report).
 This report, which suggested a number of changes in the regulatory approach to GA operations, was submitted to and agreed by the CAA Board.
-I would like to hope that it laid the foundations for the recent establishment of the CAA GA Unit and well as continuing the development of concessions and alleviations for GA operations (e.g. Permit IMC, A8-26, overflight privileges)
+He would like to hope that it laid the foundations for the recent establishment of the CAA GA Unit and well as continuing the development of concessions and alleviations for GA operations (e.g. Permit IMC, A8-26, overflight privileges).

-I am currently a Board Member and Director of the Light Aircraft Association and chair their Airworthiness Oversight Committee.
-I am also a Board Member and sit on the Technical Committee of the International Federation of Airworthiness.
+Jim is currently a Board Member and Director of the Light Aircraft Association and chairs their Airworthiness Oversight Committee.
+He is also a Board Member and sit on the Technical Committee of the International Federation of Airworthiness.

-I have been involved with CHIRP since 1995 when it was proposed to include an engineering aspect to the Air Transport Advisory Board and have also been involved in the UK MEMS programme since its inception.
-I am presently a Trustee for CHIRP and continue to sit on the ATAB.
+Jim has been involved with CHIRP since 1995, when it was proposed to include an engineering aspect to the Air Transport Advisory Board and has also been involved in the UK MEMS programme since its inception.
+He is presently a CHIRP Trustee and continues to sit on the Air Transport Advisory Board.

 British Business and General Aviation Association (Eng)

-Marc has been in aviation for 40 years and is a professional engineer who still holds Part 66 B1, B2 and C licenses; he also has a BSc hons in Air Transport Engineering and an MBA.
+Marc has been in aviation for 40 years and is a professional engineer who still holds Part 66 B1, B2 and C licenses.
+He also has a BSc Hons in Air Transport Engineering and a MBA.